rmguy/js/breq/breq.md

 "Your bio weapon has all but eradicated my kind.
 I am among the last few left.
 Hear my message: Today we return the favor."

 By this time the Luciferium has made its way into your mouth, nasal tract and lungs.
 You fall to your knees coughing blood as it enters the condensation phase.
-It's like someone's opened your hole and fired a shotgun cartridge full of ballistic gel into your left eye.
+The human skull doesn't have much spare room for a rapidly solidifying gas, so your brains start leaking out your ears.
+It's like someone opened your hole and fired a shotgun cartridge full of ballistic gel into your left eye.
+Turns out you're not such an airhead after all.

 Bethod wanted a slaughter.
 I wanted to watch you die.